Chapter 1 - Never Judge a Book By its Cover

 A short way into the forest, Rose heard twin steps, like hers, behind her.
 Was the Italian man from Chicago following her?
 Deciding to be brave, she whipped around, arms encircling her small load of library books like a shield.

 Rose’s job as a Cottage Bay school teacher by day and now her second job as the afternoon librarian had kept her family afloat since her father died.
-Rose’s brother, Collin, was only 12 years old and while he helped Rose so much around the house, there was little he could do to provide for the family.
+Rose’s brother, Collin, was only nine years old and while he helped Rose so much around the house, there was little he could do to provide for the family.
 Her mother, Sanja, took to her bed right after the funeral, only leaving that dark cave of grief for brief moments.
 It was a fight to clean her up and wash the bedding every few days.

 “Marko, you need to go home,” Rose said.
 “I told you, already, I don’t want to see you.”